huggingface/huggingface_hub/docs/adding-a-library.md

 'https://huggingface.co/lysandre/arxiv-nlp/resolve/main/config.json'
 ```

-This method is powerful: it can take a revision and return the URL of a file given a revision.
-This revision can be
+This method is powerful: it can take a revision and return the URL of a file given a revision, which is the same
-a branch, a tag or a commit hash:
+as clicking on the "Download" button on the web interface.
+This revision can be a branch, a tag or a commit hash:

 ```python
 >>> hf_hub_url("lysandre/arxiv-nlp", filename="config.json", revision="877b84a8f93f2d619faa2a6e514a32beef88ab0a")